Thank you all for your continued patronage with regards my finance related articles.

 Private equity firms are usually tight firms with minimal support staff.
 So it is prudent for them to outsource the hiring part to professional head-hunting companies who specialize in recruiting private equity professionals.

 If you ask me there are two key doors to get into a leading private equity firm.
-One is through very strong networking and the second one is through a head hunting company.
+One is through very strong networking and the second one is a headhunting company.

 So if you don’t possess a wide network, you will have to contact leading headhunting companies to get into a private equity firm.